 For most of rural Alaska, fiber isn’t coming anytime soon.
 In the meantime, these communities continue to suffer with expensive unreliable internet service.
 Step two—Building the ATN last mile prepares all of these rural communities to be able to distribute middle mile broadband when it becomes available.
 The ATN model offers an efficient and standardized way to support future connections to distribute service everywhere in their community.
 When an inexpensive middle mile becomes available, an ATN-equipped community can immediately take advantage.

-ATS is applying for available funding from the NTIA and other federal agencies as a large multi-member Tribal organization to equip as many of its rural member communities in Alaska with certified standards-based designs and equipment.
+ATS has recently applied for available funding from the NTIA and other federal agencies as a large multi-member Tribal organization to equip as many of its rural member communities in Alaska with certified standards-based designs and equipment as possible.
 The grant will also fund implementation partners that are capable of installing the last mile equipment.
 ATS has chosen to work with OptimERA who has built a network that and serves nearly 10,000 people with fixed wireless, dedicated internet, and LTE service in Unalasaka.
 The technology and business concept of the ATN was created for ATS by Optimera.
 Their proven standards-based technology suite and expertise in hardened Alaskan environments makes them a perfect choice to manage the ATN and other technology partners.
 The ATN design continues to evolve, but initially it is focused on providing fixed wireless to satisfy current grant application requirements.
 The core LTE design also is forward looking and will be extensible to add mobility services in the future over the same initial network installations.
 By joining ATS, any community can participate and be included in ATS funding requests.
 This ATN approach brings a wealth of benefits to every Tribal community that participates.

 But to make the vision of affordable broadband a reality for rural Alaska, we need to connect these Step 2 last mile networks to an affordable middle mile.
 The only solution in any near term for rural Alaska is to also apply for grant funding to buy capacity on upcoming LEO and GEO satellites.